unum-cloud/usearch/golang/README.md

 #### MacOS

-Download and extract a tar archive script from the latest release.
+Download and unpack a zip archive from the latest release.
 Move the USearch library and the include file to their respective folders.
 ```
 wget https://github.com/unum-cloud/usearch/releases/download/<release_tag>/usearch_macOS_<arch>_<usearch_version>.zip